gerelef/agent-postit/README.md

 disk under `~/.agent-postit/` — nothing is hidden in a database, so you can read, grep, and edit them by hand too.

-There is **no auth** and **no network exposure**: the server binds the loopback interface.
-Whoever can reach `127.0.0.1` on your machine can read and write notes; nobody else can.
-If you ever want remote reach, put a TLS-terminating reverse proxy with auth in front and leave the server behind it on loopback.
+There is **no auth**.
+The server binds on 0.0.0.0, intended for use with podman;
+whoever can reach your machine on the bound port can read and write notes.
+Make sure you bind the image on loopback.

 ---